react-page/react-page/examples/README.md

 Please follow the [installation steps](../README.md) first, and then run:

-* `npm run start` - a New York Times article that was rebuilt using the ORY Editor.
+- `npm-run-all start` - a New York Times article that was rebuilt using the ORY Editor.
 This repository is primarily a tech demo and optimized for manual testing.

 Please note that `start` scripts run in development mode, which has a negative impact on performance.